ngs-lang/ngs/readme.md

 Later / unformed / unfinished thoughts
 --------------------------------------

-* Measure and graph pipes throughput
+* Measure and graph pipes throughput (and/or process performance for example by how fast it reads an input file)

 * In a job, per process state / title